mitodl/concourse-vault-resource/README.md

 **usage**

-The retrieved secrets and their associated values are written as JSON to a file located at `/opt/resource/vault.json` for subsequent loading and parsing in the pipeline with the following schema:
+The retrieved secrets and their associated values are written/appended as JSON formatted strings to a file located at `/opt/resource/vault.json` for subsequent loading and parsing in the pipeline with the following schema:

 ```yaml
 ---